 Try Different Techniques

-There are a lot of different techniques and processes for journaling.
+There are many different journaling techniques and processes.
 We’ve discussed some (freewriting, using prompts) and different styles of journaling (food journals, gratitude journals).
-The thing is, journaling is not a one size fits all process.
+The thing is, journaling is not a one-size-fits-all process.
 Different techniques work for different people.

 Journaling is all about self-discovery, and using different techniques will help you achieve that.